toa-io/toa/extensions/exposition/readme.md

 #### Sort

-The `sort` query property defines the result order of the observation with an `objects` scope (enumeration).
+The `sort` query property defines the result order of the Observation with an `objects` scope (enumeration).
 It contains an ordered set of sorting statements delimited by a comma.
 Each statement consists of an entity property name with an optional sorting direction suffix (`:asc` or `:desc`).